petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/creating-and-managing-roles.md

 ## Updating Roles

-You can update a role's title, description, and key at any time.
-However, you cannot change its type/scope.
+You can update a role's title, description, and key at any time, but you cannot change its type/scope.

 To do this, click the role's *Actions* button (![Actions Button](../../images/icon-actions.png)) and select *Edit*.
 When finished, click *Save*.